-- 1. Make sure systems are configured with RAID 1.
+- 1. Make sure to configure systems with RAID 1.
 Use the disk controller utility for this, not the OS. - 2.
 Set the partition to be the whole disk. - 3.
-Update the BIOS, if needed.
-Note: The preinstalled BIOS, version 1.05, on the IBM BladeCenter H Type 8852 gave the error "The BIOS does not support the current stepping of Processor P02".
-After upgrading to version 1.07, the error message no longer appeared. - 4.
 Disable HW prefetcher and Adjacent line prefetcher in BIOS.
 Leave all other values at their defaults.